haskell-cryptography/governance/STRUCTURE.md

 2. Is there genuine need from some person or organization in the ecosystem and community for this?

-We prioritize security over demand for several reasons.
-Firstly, one of the core foci of this organization and project is the improvement of security-related practices in the Haskell ecosystem.
+We prioritize security over demand, as one of the core foci of this organization and project is the improvement of security-related practices in the Haskell ecosystem.
 By implementing functionality that is known to be insecure or a bad practice, we are implicitly stating that this is OK, which works directly counter to a stated goal.
-Secondly,